lshift/github-backup/Readme.md

 Configuration
 ------------
 1. Copy `backup.yaml.example` to `backup.yaml` and edit appropriately.
 The paths are partially required because we assume the script is likely to be run from Cron, and they reduce the likelihood of things going wrong...
+2. Make a file called whatever you set `account` to in `backup.yaml` containing an SSH private key of the `account` account and put it in `backup_folder`
-2. Run `generate.py`
+3. Run `generate.py`
-3. You now have a `backup.sh` which does all the steps mentioned in "Operation".
+4. You now have a `backup.sh` which does all the steps mentioned in "Operation".
 If for example you only want the audit steps, you may want to comment out the `run-backup` step.